rahi-lab/targettrack/README.md

 The actions of `Boxing Mode` and `Mask annotation mode` can be reversed by pressing the key `z`.

 In addition to annotating from scratch, you can also change the labels of existing masks or delete them using the following buttons:\
-`Renumber`: You first click on the number of the neuron you want to relabel on the neuron bar and highlight it.
+- `Renumber`: You first click on the number of the neuron you want to relabel on the neuron bar and highlight it.
 This will activate the `Renumber` button.
 Upon pressing the `Renumber` button, you get asked to enter the new label you want to use for the neuron.
 After entering the new label, if the neuron you chose has only one connected component, it will be relabeled immediately.
 If it has multiple disjoint components, you are asked to relabel all those components or only one of them.
 If you choose `cancel`, all the components will be renumbered.
 If you choose `Ok`, you have to right-click on a pixel inside the region you want to renumber to only relabel that component and not the others.\
 If you want to renumber a neuron in more than one frame, you can check the `Change within` checkbox and set the interval of the frames you want use for renumbering.

-`Delete`:You first click on the number of the neuron you want to relabel on the neuron bar and highlight it.
+- `Delete`:You first click on the number of the neuron you want to relabel on the neuron bar and highlight it.
 This will activate the `Delete` button.
 Upon pressing the `Delete` button, the desired neuron will be deleted.
 The actions of Deleting and renumbering can be reversed by pressing the key `z` if they are only applied on one frame.

-`Permute`: You permute labels of more than one neuron at once.
+- `Permute`: You permute labels of more than one neuron at once.
 If you enter the list of neurons separated by "," then the label of each neuron wil change to the label of the one after it.
 For example if you enter `1,2,3` in the permute box, the label of neuron 1 changes to 2, 2 changes to 3 and 3 changes to 1.

 <p align="center">
 <img src="src/Images/annotateTab.png" width=300>
 </p>

 ### NN tab
 This tab is designed to train the neural network (NN) directly from the GUI.
-The GUI will copy of the `.h5` file in the `data/data_temp` folder and save the result of the NN in that file.
+The GUI will make a copy of the `.h5` file in the `data/data_temp` folder and save the result of the NN in that file.
 #### Training neural network
-To train the neural network, enter the number of validation set, training set, and the epochs for training in the corresponding boxes and press the `Train Mask Prediction Neural Network` button.
+To train the neural network, enter the number of validation set images, training set images, and the epochs for training in the corresponding boxes and press the `Train Mask Prediction Neural Network` button.
 Note that the sum of validation and training set should not exceed the total number of annotated frames.
 #### Generating target frames
 This can be done only after one successful run of the neural network.
 To generate the deformed frames, check the `Add deformation` checkbox and enter the number of deformed frames you want to generate in the `Number of target frames` box.